 We recognise that sometimes children are required to give evidence in criminal courts, for crimes committed against them or for other crimes they have witnessed.
-We will follow the age appropriate guides to support children 5-11 year-olds and 12-17 year-olds.
+We will signpost them to the guides for young people.

 We will follow these guides to ensure the correct process is followed and support and special measures are made available.